Maxelweb/FuzzQRCodeUNIPD/README.md

 **2021-12-28**

-> Try to hack the QRCode library or try to hack operations before the sign checking
+> Try to hack the QRCode library or operations before the sign checking

 - Analysis on QR Code Literature
 - General analysis on VerificaC19 app (on Android)